fmatthew5876/stdcxx-bitset/proposal/draft.md

 * Memory constrained platforms should choose `T` as to optimize for space (see below: `small_bitset<N>`)
 * If backwards compatibility is of primary concern, platforms can continue to use the same type used in C++14.
 Note that changing the template arguments of bitset will already break ABI compatibility on most platforms.
-Implementors may choose to take this oportunity to change default `T` to optimize for speed or space.
+Implementors may choose to take this opportunity to change default `T` to optimize for speed or space.

 ### Conceptual implementation